As you’ve noticed, the world is changing.

 Forty percent of physical experience-based businesses will improve financial results and outperform competitors by extending into paid virtual experiences.

 The Internet of Things (IoT), and digital twins virtual reality (VR) and augmented reality (AR) are currently making immersive experiences more appealing and affordable and the pandemic has accelerated demand.
-Increasingly, physical experience companies will begin building and acquiring skills in disciplines related to creating, delivering and supporting immersive virtual experiences.
+Increasingly, physical experience companies will begin building and acquiring skills in disciplines related to creating, delivering, and supporting immersive virtual experiences.

-By 2024, 30% of major organizations will use a new “voice of society” metric to act on societal issues and assess the impacts to their business performance.
+By 2024, 30% of major organizations will use a new “voice of society” metric to act on societal issues and assess the impacts on their business performance.
 A shared perspective of people in a community will drive the desire to represent and shift ethical values toward a commonly acceptable outcome.
 Opinion-based metrics will be used as businesses expand to use these measurement tactics.
 They will be of equal value to today’s tangible metrics such as click-through rates.

-Companies who prepare now for this societal sentiment leverage will succeed as this market metric emerges while companies who ignore, resist or make shallow attempts will fail.
+Companies who prepare now for this societal sentiment leverage will succeed as this market metric emerges while companies who ignore, resist, or make shallow attempts will fail.
 This is the re-imagining of the Cluetrain Manifesto returning to life twenty years after its inception.

-In the wake of COVID-19, the global worker demand for childcare assistance will become even more challenging with Gartner predicting that one-in-five childcare centers will have permanently closed by early 2021.
+In the wake of COVID-19, the global worker demand for childcare assistance will become even more challenging with Gartner predicting that one in five childcare centers will have permanently closed by early 2021.

-Large companies will begin to repurpose empty facility spaces for childcare or educational services to meet this increased demand and increase employee satisfaction, productivity and retention, particularly among women in the workforce.
+Large companies will begin to repurpose empty facility spaces for childcare or educational services to meet this increased demand and increase employee satisfaction, productivity, and retention, particularly among women in the workforce.

-By 2024 content moderation services for user generated content will be surveyed as a top CEO priority in 30% of large organizations.
+By 2024 content moderation services for user-generated content will be surveyed as a top CEO priority in 30% of large organizations.

 Content volatility on social media has increased with the social unrest of the past year.
-Fueled in large part by Influence Cyber-ops on behalf of America’s adversaries, the phenomena has created major brand-safety concerns for marketers and advertisers.
-Enterprises will increasingly invest in content moderation, enforcement and reporting services to understand the providence of the content on their sites, and in content analytics to measure the actual share-of-voice and engagement their content is pulling from the markets.
+Fueled in large part by the Influence of Cyber-ops on behalf of America’s adversaries, the phenomena has created major brand-safety concerns for marketers and advertisers.
+Enterprises will increasingly invest in content moderation, enforcement, and reporting services to understand the providence of the content on their sites, and in content analytics to measure the actual share-of-voice and engagement their content is pulling from the markets.